nainiayoub/Hands-on-JavaScript-projects/Piano-Player/README.md

 # Piano Player #
 This project is a single web site page representing a __Piano__ in which the visitor would be the __Player__.
 # Motivation #
 In this project you will be able to create a Piano Player with DOM events, just like I did, in JavaScript.
-You'll get familiar with :
+You'll get familiar with the following :
 * Implementing Firing Events with Piano logic.
 * Event Object Properties.
 * Keyboard events.